 Mexico is a beautiful country full of lush green jungles, cenotes, and picturesque coastlines.
 Its serene beauty makes it a true tropical paradise.

-It can be stressful to be sure you’re not forgetting anything important which is why this packing guide was created.
-It will help you to relieve those worries and be sure you’ve got everything you need for a good time.
+It can be stressful to be sure you’re not forgetting anything important which is why this packing list for Mexico was created.

 To get across the border, you’ll 100% need your passport.
 You won’t be able to leave the country without it so it’s most important that you don’t forget it!

-The Caribbean sun is very hot and you will need sunscreen.
-It’s important for the protection of your skin but you also wouldn’t want to ruin your trip by getting a severe sunburn on day one that will become bothersome the rest of your vacation.
+You also wouldn’t want to ruin your trip by getting a severe sunburn on day one that will become bothersome for the rest of your vacation.

 Be sure to protect your skin!